Chasing Vermeer: Plot summary

 A Lady Writing is on its way from the National Gallery to an exhibit in Chicago.
-Before the painting arrives, it’s stolen.
-The thief sends a letter to the Chicago Tribune stating that he’s stolen the painting to raise awareness that someone else painted some of Vermeer’s paintings.
-The thief claims that once the art world has repudiated the authenticity of the paintings, he’ll return A Lady Writing.
+Before the painting arrives, it is stolen.
+The thief sends a letter to the Chicago Tribune stating that he has stolen the painting to raise awareness that someone else painted some of Vermeer's paintings.
+The thief claims that once the art world has repudiated the authenticity of the paintings, he will return A Lady Writing.

 The children learn that Ms. Hussey received one of the letters and begin to suspect that the painting is somewhere on school grounds.
 Calder has an epiphany, connecting himself and Petra with the number 12.
 This clue leads them to the painting.
 On exiting the school, the thief begins chasing them, and Calder stays behind, urging Petra to run on with the painting.
 Petra and a policeman return to the playground where she last saw Calder.
-While they’re searching, the thief takes the painting out of the patrol car.
+While they are searching, the thief takes the painting out of the patrol car.

-Back home, Petra finds Calder unconscious with the painting under his arm in her neighbor’s treehouse.
+Back home, Petra finds Calder unconscious with the painting under his arm in her neighbor's treehouse.
 Calder had hit his head in the altercation.
 He pretended to be unconscious, then followed the thief to the treehouse, where he found the painting and succumbed to his concussion.

-Amid these events, Calder’s friend, Tommy Segovia, writes that his stepfather has abandoned the family in New York, where they recently moved.
+Amid these events, Calder's friend, Tommy Segovia, writes that his stepfather has abandoned the family in New York, where they recently moved.
 The thief, later found dead of a heart attack, was Xavier Glitts.
-Glitts had married Tommy’s mother, using the pseudonym of Old Fred, to infiltrate the community.
+Glitts had married Tommy's mother, using the pseudonym of Old Fred, to infiltrate the community.
 This allowed him to case the university and identify local Vermeer enthusiasts, whom he could later implicate.